martinvonz/jj/README.md

 ### Written as a library

-The repo consists of two main parts: the lib crate and the main (CLI) crate.
+The project consists of two main parts: the lib crate and the main (CLI) crate.
 Most of the code lives in the lib crate.
 The lib crate does not print anything to the terminal.
 The separate lib crate should make it relatively straight-forward to add a GUI.